Letter from America: Big Sur

 On the way back down I heard the first peals of thunder, then the first spits of rain - then the heavens opened up.

 I’ve been going to Yosemite for quite a few years but never seen such a downpour.
-Getting back to the meadow soaked to the skin, my boots full of water, I watched the water falls poring down El Cap, knowing that anyone up on the wall was suddenly having some serious problems.
+Getting back to the meadow soaked to the skin, my boots full of water, I watched the waterfalls pouring down El Cap, knowing that anyone up on the wall was suddenly having some serious problems.

 Standing on the bridge was a typical mum and dad armed with binoculars obviously panicking, their son on the Nose.
 I walked over (or swam) and told them not to worry, and that at least it was warm rain.
 They seemed worried - scanning for their son - who’d disappeared below dolt tower.
 Probably the biggest danger on El Cap is that it’s in California, and so people assume you can do it dressed like a surfer, were in fact when it storms you need to have an alpine approach (full waterproofs, plenty of insulation, a bivy bag, synthetic pit and a tarp or bothy bag).
 After a few minutes we spotted the team below the bolt, hunkering down and the mum and dad relaxed. (in the end, they bailed as they had down sleeping bags and cotton clothes).